vzakharchenko/forge-sql-orm/examples/forge-sql-orm-example-drizzle-driver-simple/README.md

-# Forge SQL ORM Basic Example
+# Forge SQL ORM Drizzle Driver Example

-This application demonstrates basic CRUD operations using Forge SQL ORM.
-Unlike the [dynamic example](../forge-sql-orm-example), this version works with a predefined database schema and does not automatically reflect changes in the UI when the database schema is modified.
+This example demonstrates how to use Drizzle ORM directly with Atlassian Forge SQL using the custom driver from forge-sql-orm.
+Unlike other examples ([forge-sql-orm-example-simple](../forge-sql-orm-example-simple) and [dynamic example](../forge-sql-orm-example)) that use the full Forge-SQL-ORM functionality, this example shows a minimal setup using only the Drizzle driver.

+## Key Differences
+- Uses Drizzle ORM directly without additional Forge-SQL-ORM features
+- Provides basic CRUD operations with type safety
+- Demonstrates minimal setup required for using Drizzle with Forge SQL

+If you need advanced features like optimistic locking or automatic versioning, check out the [full ORM example](../forge-sql-orm-example-simple) instead.
 See the [Forge documentation](https://developer.atlassian.com/platform/forge/) for more details.

 ## Requirements